I don’t know about you, but when I hear the word (s)shuttle I think about a

 - with the option

-you forward all traffic except a specific subnet or IP.
-You can pass more than one-x subnet
+-xyou forward all traffic except a specific subnet or IP.
+You can pass more than one-x <subnet>option.
+If you prefer, you can also load the exceptions from a file.

 There are many more interesting options and cases.